Dining

 ~5 min walk

-Raleigh's iconic outdoor concert venue, freshly relocated and expanded for the 2026 season with a 7,000-person capacity.
-Skyline views, national touring acts spring through fall, and a packed schedule of shows steps from your suite.
-Check redhatamphitheater.com for the current lineup.
+Raleigh's iconic outdoor concert venue, freshly relocated for the 2026 season.
+7,000-person capacity.
+National touring acts spring through fall.

 Lenovo Center